optmai/opt4ml/chapter1.md

+---
+layout: default
-# Chapter 1
+title: Chapter 1
+---

-# Starter — Convex Optimization
+# Chapter 1: Starter — Convex Optimization

 > *Convex Optimization is the foundation of foundations!*